Your way of parenting isn't working anymore -

 First, let's honour all the work you’ve done.

 You’ve given a lot of love, weathered many challenges and done plenty of personal growth to get this far.
 Please take a breath here and let that register in your heart.
-Well done.

 Parenting isn’t easy.
-And unfortunately, what comes naturally is parenting the way you were parented.
+And unfortunately, what comes most naturally is parenting the way you were parented.
 Or the exact opposite of how you were parented.
 And neither of these fit you quite right.

-If you’re like most parents, you felt like you were being handed an entire globe of the world when what you really needed was a skilled guide to help you see exactly where your feet are right now and the precise next steps that will actually work for you.
+Yyou felt like you were being handed an entire globe of the world when what you really needed was a skilled guide to help you see exactly where your feet are right now and the precise next steps that will actually work for you.

 And let’s be honest about what needs to happen.